-The global investment need for infrastructure is forcasted to amount to 94 trillion USD between 2017 and 2040.
-An additional 3.5 trillion USD would be needed to meet the sustainable development goals for water, sanitation and electricity by 2030.
+The global investment need for infrastructure is forecasted to amount to 94 trillion USD between 2017 and 2040.
+An additional 3.5 trillion USD would be needed to meet the sustainable development goals for water, sanitation, and electricity by 2030.
 If current infrastructure investment trends persist, the global infrastructure gap can amount to 18 trillion USD by 2040.